browserengineering/book/book/animations.md

 ```

 Here, a `CompositedLayer` just stores a list of display items (and a
-surface that they'll be drawn to) and `add` adds a paint command to
+surface that they'll be drawn to).
+The `add` method adds a paint command to
 the list.^[For now, it's just one display item, but that will change pretty
 soon.]